 Matcha

-So, if you decide to make your matcha chai latte low in sugar, use the ceremonial grade matcha powder.
+So, if you decide to make your matcha chai latte low in sugar, use ceremonial grade matcha powder.

-Chai syrup
+Chai Syrup

 To make chai syrup, you first need to create your own spice blend.
 Then, boil the fresh spices together with water and sweeteners to make it into your own spiced syrup.